-How to become stock broker, sub-broker? – Eligibility and Disqualifications
+How to become stock broker, sub-broker? – Check Eligibility

 How to become stock broker?: A stock broker is the one that acts as a bridge between stock market and the investors.
 Stock broker facilitates the buying and selling services for the investors.
 They are the registered members of the stock exchanges.
 There’s a myth among the investors and general public that stock brokers make easy money and does not lose much in the event of market crash.
 However, there is very little truth in this.
 If you are someone who is familiar with the bulls and bears of stock market and confident of handling the strenuous job then this is a good to go.
 In this post we discuss how to become a stock broker step by step.

 Assess yourself as to why you want to become a stock broker:

 The process of becoming a stock broker begins with answering yourself the question why do I want to become a stock broker?
 The obvious reason in majority of the times is that stock broking is best way to make money.
 Apart from this other pre-requisites are ability to analyze current economic trends and other social-political events that shape the markets.
 You must be good at understanding the dynamics of stock market.
 Another requisite is that one should be able to invest huge money that run in lakhs to register as a stock broker.

 - Choose one among the following after your self-assessment:

 One should be at least 21 years old while making an application to become a stock broker.
 The minimum academic qualification to become a stock broker is graduation and 2 years of experience as a partner with, or an authorized assistant or authorized clerk or remisier or apprentice to a stock broking firm/ individual broker.
 To become a stock broker your financial capacity should be good enough to invest in several lakhs.
 Brokers directly practice with the stock markets.